apostrophecms/apostrophe-documentation/tutorials/core-concepts/03-reusable-content-pieces/04-children-and-joins.md

 Earlier, for performance, we showed how to restrict the projection used to fetch people from the database for widgets.
 This is good, but if you try to access `piece._job` in that template now, you'll be disappointed.

-We can fix this by adding `_job` to the projection:
+You can fix this by adding `_job` to the projection:

 ```javascript
   'people-widgets': {